pinano-discord/Pinano-Discord-Bot/README.md

 * `rejectedRiddleAction` (default: `ignore`) - if set to `reject`, users who have their riddles rejected by policy (see `riddleAcceptancePolicy`) are notified immediately that their submission is rejected; otherwise, riddles are accepted, but silently skipped in the queue.
-* `riddleAcceptancePolicy` - if set to `whitelist`, only users in the list specified by `whitelist` have their riddles accepted into the queue.
-If set to `blacklist`, then all users except users in the list specified by `blacklist` have their riddles accepted into the queue.
+* `riddleAcceptancePolicy` - if set to `allowlist`, only users in the list specified by `allowlist` have their riddles accepted into the queue.
+If set to `blocklist`, then all users except users in the list specified by `blocklist` have their riddles accepted into the queue.
 * `skipTimeoutInSeconds` (default: `0`) - if greater than `0`, then Pinano Bot will automatically skip unanswered riddles older than the specified timeout.
 * `warnOnTaglessGuess` (default: `false`) - if `true`, Pinano Bot warns guessers if they make a guess without tagging the user whose riddle they are guessing, even outside of multi-riddle mode.
-* `whitelist` - see `riddleAcceptancePolicy`.

 If defined in config, this module awards the following badges: